Infrared Heater Effect On Electric Bill

 - 1500 watts of power.

-- Space-conserving wall install style helps you not lose the flooring area.
+- Space-conserving wall install style helps you maintain the flooring area.

 - Perfect for bedrooms, garages, cooking areas, workplaces, and more.